Nigeria's Muhammadu Buhari in profile

-Mr Buhari faces incumbent President Goodluck Jonathan, who is from the southern Niger Delta region, for a second time at the polls in March.
+Mr Buhari faced President Goodluck Jonathan, who is from the southern Niger Delta region, for a second time at the polls.

 Mr Buhari has always been popular among the poor of the north (known as the "talakawa" in the north's Hausa language).

 A Muslim from Daura in Katsina State, who has given his support to Sharia in the north, Mr Buhari has previously had to deny allegations that he has a radical Islamist agenda.

 This proved a problem for him in the 2003 polls - he failed to secure much support among Christians in the south, where he was viewed with some suspicion.